Review | How to track your ballot like a UPS package

 There’s no evidence of that happening with ballot-tracking in any past elections, knock on wood.
 And the alternative is voters not getting any information about their ballots at all, which could also undermine election confidence.
 “I’m a lot more worried about social media misinformation,” said Scott, in Oregon.

-Still, it’s a good reminder to be suspicious of any election communication you get on text, email or social media.
+Still, it’s a good reminder to be suspicious of any election communication you get via text, email or social media.

 One Post reader in Maryland wrote to me about a suspicious-looking email about her mail-in ballot that claimed to be from the state’s election department, but came from an address that ended in “marylandelections.us" rather than the state’s official “elections.maryland.gov.”
 Turns out that email was legitimate: State officials tell me they use the .us address for bulk email communication.